Start with the caveat, not the formula

 Voltage cushion

-Cold-weather Voc estimates depend on accurate panel specs and temperature assumptions, so a small cushion avoids designing exactly on the limit.
+5% below controller PV maxCold-weather Voc estimates depend on accurate panel specs and temperature assumptions, so a small cushion avoids designing exactly on the limit.

-Output-current lane
+Output-current target

-A controller can be voltage-safe while still clipping or exceeding the entered output-current lane.
+Array watts compared to controller output amps at nominal battery voltageA controller can be voltage-safe while still clipping or exceeding the entered output-current target.

 Spec source

-The calculator is only as accurate as the exact panel data sheet, controller manual, and cold-weather assumption entered.
+User-entered panel and controller valuesThe calculator is only as accurate as the exact panel data sheet, controller manual, and cold-weather assumption entered.

 Version 1.1 reviewed 2026-04-11

-Best used for: Turning an appliance list into daily watt-hours, usable amp-hours, estimated module count, and basic 12V/24V/48V bank layout.
+Best for: Turning an appliance list into daily watt-hours, usable amp-hours, estimated module count, and basic 12V/24V/48V bank layout.

 Not for: Final BMS validation, wire/fuse sizing, alternator protection, inverter surge design, or battery mixing decisions.